Mohtasham Kashan Rugs: Masterful & Meticulous

 Noteworthy, Mohtashams continued to be made into the 1920’s.
 One particularly spectacular silk rug, created in 1921 in shades of beige and gold, incorporated large swathes of calligraphic verses by the medieval Persian poet Sa’adi into its borders and a central motif of enormous birds of paradise.
 But by the 1930s, commercial pressure led to duplicates (unheard of in 19th-century pieces), and European influence introduced chrome and aniline dyes that quickly superseded traditional vegetable dye baths.

-Today, the term “Mohtasham” is widely used to describe all superb-quality, lamb’s wool 19th century Kashans.
+Today, the term “Mohtasham” is widely used to describe all superb-quality, lamb’s wool 19th-century Kashans.
 Winitz says, “The best pieces are exemplars of color, pattern and scale in harmonious balance.
 All exhibit painstakingly fine knotting, nearly unfathomable detail work, a tremendous range and delicacy of color, and extremely luxurious pile.”

-That said, the rarest and most sought-after — what Winitz terms “the high-collectibles” — remain the “early” pieces, those created between the second quarter 19th century to the 1880s.
+That said, the rarest and most sought-after — what Winitz terms “the High-Collectibles” — remain the “early” pieces, those created between the second quarter 19th-century to the 1880s.
 These virtuoso pieces are significantly finer, thinner and more flexible than those that followed, and the wool cut closer to the knots, another reason why the design details emerge so cleanly and sharply.
 Even the tapestry-like, nearly pixelated backsides of these rugs are exquisite.

 In 1987, Christie’s sold an 8′ x 10′ Mohtasham Kashan for just under $19,000 US.
 In 2004, a larger piece (just under 14′ x 23′) went under the auction hammer for $287,500 US., setting a world record.
 “Its celadon, green-eau de nil ground color,” wrote Hali Magazine (the international publication for carpet and textile scholarship), “made the blooms look like Monet water lilies on a dreamlike pool.”
 Winitz said, “Given its size and condition, the price could almost be considered a bargain today.”
-The record was broken again in 2010 — $345,645 US for a “tour-de-force” 8×10-footer, made during Hassan Mohtasham’s tenure and bearing an inscription cartouche immortalizing the rug’s commissioner, a local Kashan merchant.

-There is some talk within the rug market about ‘signed’ Mohtashams– meaning the workshop’s name is woven in calligraphy into borders or cartouches.
+There is some talk within the rug market about ‘signed’ Mohtashams–meaning the workshop’s name is woven in calligraphy into borders or cartouches.
 This was likely done to capitalize on the Mohtasham family name which, in turn, drew gravitas from a revered, 16th-century Persian religious poet of the same name whose mausoleum still stands in Kashan today.
 But the signed pieces are, explains Winitz, “the rare exception, not the rule, and not necessarily the most artistically accomplished pieces.
 Anonymity was considered an act of humility before one’s Creator and the cosmic force that blessed the weavers and dyers with the ability to create objects of such beauty and harmony.”

 It’s impossible to know how many Kashans were made in the Mohtasham style, but with or without a signature, they embody an extraordinary moment in the entire world history of rug weaving.
 They are the carpets of choice for many seasoned connoisseurs— people who appreciate that yesterday’s masterpieces both have the power to transform today’s homes and appreciate them as viable art investments.
-“There are a lot of unknowns about Mohtashams,” adds Christine Hunt Winitz, who operated Claremont with her husband, “but at the end of the day, the rugs’ spectacular artistry speaks for itself.”
+“There are a lot of unknowns about Mohtashams,” adds Christine Hunt Winitz, who operates Claremont with her husband, “but at the end of the day, the rugs’ spectacular artistry speaks for itself.”

 Three of Claremont’s clients have assembled collections of 30-45 Mohtasham examples.
 “Each of my Mohtashams is a world unto itself,” said one, “a world I study endlessly.”
 Another client, who had previously focused on tribal rugs, wrote to Winitz of his excitement after having included a circa 1875 room-size Mohtasham into the mix.
 “Walking around the house, I always alter my course to pass by this incredible work of art.”

-“Only poets could have designed it,” observed Mercedes Palau-Ribes, a veteran, Madrid-based art historian, more familiar with 19th century paintings, who was recently shown her first Mohtasham Kashan.
+“Only poets could have designed it,” observed Mercedes Palau-Ribes, a veteran, Madrid-based art historian, more familiar with 19th-century paintings, who was recently shown her first Mohtasham Kashan.
 “And only angels could have woven it.”